-You may have to add water to a pan at the bottom or in some other part of the machine.
+You may have to add water to a pan at the bottom or in another part of the machine.

 If eggs get too dry, they won’t hatch and could have issues.

 Check On Them

 Once these are set, all you need to do is keep checking on them.

-Make sure the temperature and humidity stay in a good range.
+Make sure the temperature and humidity stay in a reasonable range.

 Depending on your incubator, you may also want to keep an eye out for mold on the exterior of your eggs’ shells.

 This is a sign the surface of the eggs is getting too much direct moisture.

 Lower the humidity or dab dry the eggshells to help keep the mold down.

 Then, you wait.

 The eggs will hatch in 40-90 days as long as they’re fertile.